dboddie-canonical-work/disgorged-docs/architectures.rst

 Architectures
 =============

 By default, :ref:`Snapcraft <snapcraft-overview>` builds a snap to run on the same architecture as the build environment.
-This behaviour can be modified with an optional root :ref:``architectures`` keyword in the snap’s `snapcraft.yaml <the-snapcraft-yaml-schema>`.
+This behaviour can be modified with an optional root ``architectures`` keyword in the snap’s :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>`.

 Architecture features and syntax are dependent on which :ref:`base <base-snaps>` is being used, as outlined below in :ref:`architectures-core22` and
 :ref:`architectures-core20-core18`.